elibenton/personal-website/content/writing/a-matter-of-discussion.md

 ---
-title: "A Matter of Discussion"
+title: A Matter of Discussion
-date: 2018-06-11
+date: 2018-06-11T00:00:00.000Z
-city: "Berkeley, California"
+city: 'Berkeley, California'
-country: "United States"
+country: United States
+description: >-

-description: "In 2018, a lot of our conversations seem fraught.
+  In 2018, a lot of our conversations seem fraught.
 Our politics are defined by how we are different.
 Our media exists in non-overlapping silos.
 Our facts are guided by what we’d like to be true, rather than what actually is.
-So I explored the means by which we talk — and how that affects our ultimate understanding."
+So I explored the means by which we talk — and how that affects our ultimate understanding.
 categories:
   - writing
 tags: